pyOpenSci/lessons/index.md

 These lessons help scientists understand best practices and tools used in the Python ecosystem.
 We will be adding new lessons over the next year.

+In these lessons, we'll be covering topics that encourage efficient, maintainable, and reproducible code.
+We start out by introducing the concepts of "clean code" and "Pythonic code".
+Then, we move into how you can achieve clean, Pythonic code using best practices and tools.

 :::{toctree}
+:hidden:
 :caption: Clean Code
 :maxdepth: 2